A large amount of garlic is lost during growth and after harvesting due to diseases.

 Purple Blotch (caused by Alternaria porri)

 This infection manifests in older leaves in the form of lesions and depressed watery wounds.
 As time passes, these lesions change in color to purple, brown, and yellow.
-Finally, it results in wilting and death of leaves.
+Finally, it results in wilting and the death of leaves.

 The bulbs usually become infected through lesions at the stems and neck of the garlic bulbs.
 The infection diminishes the size of the garlic bulb, garlic bulbs infected with Purple Botch will rot during storage.